Meet the Team

 Ngan was born in Vietnam and immigrated to Minnesota when she was eight years old.
 She graduated from Macalester College with a BA in American Studies and Educational Studies.
 She went on to receive a Master of Arts in Teaching (MAT) in History/Social Studies at Brown University.
 Ngan taught social studies through an ethnic studies lens at Brooklyn Center Community Schools (BCCS) for three years.
 She is currently the Deputy Director of Programs and Curricula at the Alliance of Rhode Island Southeast Asians for Education (ARISE) where she is working to pilot the Youth Leaders program in RI at BCCS.

-Her research interest is in ethnic studies, the Southeast Asian American youth political education and social consciousness development in relation to Black Liberation.
+Her research interest is in ethnic studies, the Southeast Asian American youth political education, and social consciousness development in relation to Black Liberation.
 In her free time, Ngan enjoys cooking, running, hanging out with family, watching Asian dramas, and playing Animal Crossing.

 cropped picture of syra yang